Lime vs Lemon - Health impact and Nutrition Comparison

 Glycemic Index

-The glycemic values of lemons and limes have not yet been measured.
+The glycemic index of lemons and limes has not yet been measured.
 However, adding citrus fruits to starchy meals has been recommended to lower the meal’s glycemic index.

 Acidity